menu

 Goose Hollow East is a densely urban neighborhood (based on population density) located in Portland, Oregon.

 Goose Hollow East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Goose Hollow East neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Goose Hollow East neighborhood are newer, built in 2000 or more recently.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics